Navigating medication and pharmacies in Germany can feel overwhelming, even when you know exactly what you need!

 Let's start.

 In Germany, a pharmacy is called an Apotheke.
 This title is legally protected: only licensed pharmacies that meet strict national standards can use it.
-Germany’s Federal Institute for Drugs and Medical Devices (BfArM) oversees these standards.
+Germany's pharmaceutical standards are enforced by federal bodies like the BfArM (Federal Institute for Drugs and Medical Devices) and state pharmacy authorities (Landesapothekerkammern).

 Each Apotheke must have a licensed pharmacist (Apotheker) on site during business hours.
 They do more than just hand over medications: they provide expert advice, check for drug interactions, and help guide your treatment.